saucepan14/TPMSecuredArch/README.md

 ## Creating keys to be used in secure boot and signing the EFI stub

-Once you have craeted an EFI stub you will need to sign it so secure boot can verify that it is trusted by you.
+Once you have created an EFI stub you will need to sign it so secure boot can verify that it is trusted by you.
 The first step is to run the mkkeys.sh script, this will create a total of 17 files with 3 of them being secret keys that you need to keep somewhere secure.
 If they are not secured properly then someone and sign an os boot into it and get the keyfile to your drive which is obviously bad.
-Of note is that mkkeys.sh will create the keys in the directory that the script is run so if you run the script in ~/ then it will generate all the keys and associtated files and place them in your home directory.
-While not necsacerally a bad thing you might want to make a new directory and cd into it and run the script from there to avoid unnecassary clutter.
+Of note is that mkkeys.sh will create the keys in the directory that the script is run so if you run the script in ~/ then it will generate all the keys and associated files and place them in your home directory.
+While not necessarily a bad thing you might want to make a new directory and cd into it and run the script from there to avoid unnecessary clutter.

-When running mkkeys.sh it will prompt you to give the gives common name it is not necassry but I don't see why not adding them.
+When running mkkeys.sh it will prompt you to give the gives common name it is not necessary but I don't see why not adding them.

 Once you have your keys and the .cer, .auth, .esl, and .crt files you next need to sign the EFI stub, this can be done with the following command:
 ```